Sergeant Amanda Pinson worked as a cryptologist in Iraq.

 in her compound in Tikrit, Iraq.

-security personnel not only works from within their
+not only work from their garrisons or government

-time of war.
-Amanda's tragic story reminds us to respect
+the front lines.
+Amanda's story reminds us to respect all

-all those who serve in silence and risk their life for
+those who serve in silence and risk their life for things

-things we don't see, hear or know of.
-Their work is
+we don't see, hear or know of.
+Their work is considered

-considered secret and vital to their nation's security,
+secret and vital to their nation's security, not allowing

-not allowing them to disclose their achievements.
-They
+them to disclose their achievements.
+They also play an

-also play an important role in peace time by protecting
+important role in peacetime by protecting and gathering

-balanced, as we saw in the Cold War.
-Amanda is the first
+saw in the Cold War.
+Amanda is the first female soldier

-female soldier to be honored by the National Security
+to be honored by the National Security Agency and

 Amanda Pinson